osuosl/timesync/source/errors.rst

 9. Request Failure
 -------------------

-This error is returned when a GET, POST, DELETE, etc. request is sent to an object and is rejected.
-It's used mainly in the instances when a user tries to delete something they are not supposed to.
+This error is returned when a request is sent to an object and is rejected.
+This is used mainly in the instances when a user tries to delete something they are not supposed to.
 For example, a user may attempt to delete a project that has associated times.

-Allowed methods must be returned along with a 405 error.
-These will be listed in the HTTP Allow header.
+Allowed methods must be returned along with the error object, which will be listed in the HTTP Allow header.

 .. code-block:: javascript